 Juventus watched Real Madrid win three consecutive Champions League titles and decided they wouldn't mind a piece of the action, and they were prepared to spend big to get it.

-The goals have flooded in as expected, but the sheer cost of this deal has come back to bite Juventus, who have found out that having Ronaldo on the books is not always as fun as it sounds.
+Goals flooded in with Ronaldo but at the detriment of the team.
+A rebuild in Turin was needed and the Portugal legend returned to Manchester United in 2021.
+They too have learned that having Ronaldo on the books is not always as fun as it sounds.